 National Community of Practice on Graduate Supervision

-The National Community of Practice on Graduate Supervision aims to bring together individuals with a shared commitment to advancing supervision practices and supervisor wellness through collaborative learning.
+The National Community of Practice on Graduate Supervision aims to bring together colleagues across Canada with a shared commitment to advancing supervision practices and supervisor wellness through collaborative learning.

-We invite you to join us in this national collaborative conversation for knowledge engagement and professional growth.
-Please share this webpage with graduate supervisors at your institution—we look forward to connecting with you!
+We invite you to join this national conversation, connect with peers, and stay informed about upcoming events and resources.
+Click the link below to join the National Community of Practice and sign up for our mailing list.
+Please also share this webpage with graduate supervisors at your institution and we look forward to connecting with you!

 Our Goals